JorisZonowatnik/agrometeoR/README.md

 ## learners

-The package will allow you to use a configuration where you can list the various learning algorithms you want to use to spatialize data
+The package will allow you to use a configuration file where you can list the various learning algorithms you want to use to spatialize data